etomknudsen/tezos-baking/README.md

 ### Using front-end nodes and a private baker

 The above configurations work for both front end nodes and for baking/endorsing/accusing nodes.
-If you want to use this (I recommend you do) this for your front-end nodes too, simply remove the line `RequiredBy	= tezos-baker.service tezos-endorser.service tezos-accuser.service` from your tezos-node.service and do not install the baker/accuser/endorser services.
+If you want to use this (I recommend you do) for your front-end nodes too, simply remove the line `RequiredBy	= tezos-baker.service tezos-endorser.service tezos-accuser.service` from your tezos-node.service and do not install the baker/accuser/endorser services.

 ### Restarting your Tezos operations automatically